FURTHER STATISTICS AND CRITICAL THINKING - 2023/4

 |Assessment type||Unit of assessment||Weighting|

-2. Critical thinking coursework (2 pages worth 25% of the module mark).
+2. Critical thinking coursework (3 pages worth 50% of the module mark).
 This assignment has been designed to provide students with the opportunity to demonstrate their skill in constructing a sound argument about a psychological question based on a critical evaluation of research.
+These are essential skills in the workplace.

 - Enable students to develop sound arguments based on critical evaluation of psychological research